 Provide linear representations for each of the graphs of Question 3, labeling them clearly.
-Also provide a general form for linear representations of the graphs of Questions ?? and ??.

 - 5. (10 pts.)
 Normalized representation.
 A linear representation of a graph is in normal form if - there is no whitespace other single spaces separating adjacent tokens; - no vertex identifier appears in both an edge token and a vertex token; - the vertices of each edge are listed lexicographically; and - all the tokens are sorted lexicographically.